Iraqi army presses Tikrit assault as lawmakers scramble to fill posts

 U.S. officials have disputed similar statements from Iraqi officials in the past and say they have done everything possible to ensure the country is equipped with modern weaponry.

-The five Russian Sukhoi jets were delivered to Baghdad late on Saturday.
-State television said they "would be used in the coming days to strike ISIL terrorist groups".
+In the latest sign of diplomatic one-upmanship over the crisis, the five Russian Sukhoi jets were delivered to Baghdad late on Saturday, which state television said "would be used in the coming days to strike ISIL terrorist groups".

 A Reuters photographer saw the jets unloaded from a transport plane at a military airport in Baghdad as Russian and Iraqi soldiers stood on the tarmac.
 Iraq has relied largely on helicopters to counter militants and has few aircraft that can fire advanced missiles.